 That's not the only shooting this last weekend in Chicago, there were at least 22 more (according to the Chicago Tribune) that were reported and recorded.

-My co-worker, a mother of three grown children whose son was an innocent victim of gun violence, just said she couldn't imagine raising kids in today's unsafe and horrific world in reference to this recent tragedy.
+My co-worker, a mother of three grown children, recounted her son was an innocent victim of gun violence.
+She couldn't imagine raising kids in today's unsafe and horrific world.

-News of these tragic and appalling crimes paralyze you as they occur on both a large and small scale.
+News of these tragic and appalling crimes paralyze you.
 They threaten our loved ones, especially our children.

 That bleak reality warrants change on at least a couple different levels such as new gun legislation and a cultural shift in society regarding violence.